unknownbrackets/tomatotrans/README.md

 This text is all shown using the 8x8 font.
 See [MENUS.md] for format details.

+### ta_gimica_tutorial_eng.txt

+This is a list of messages shown during the Gimica tutorial.
+These display using an 8x8 font.

+The number of lines can be changed, but each much end in [BREAK] or [END].

 ### Mock insertion

 To force all known strings to be inserted, use --force, as in any of: